Past History Month Honorees

 Harris, member of the Comanche tribe, has served since 1970 as president of Americans for Indian Opportunity (AIO), a multi-tribal organization devoted to improving life for American Indians.
 She has served on the National Rural Housing Conference and the National Association of Mental Health.
 Harris has expanded the AIO to include the “American Indian Ambassadors” program, which provides one-year fellowships for Native American students.

-As president of the National Council of Negro Women since 1958, her leadership gained international stature for the organization.
-Height has worked with every president and civil rights leader for 60 years.
+As president of the National Council of Negro Women from 1958 until her death in 2010, her leadership gained international stature for the organization.
+Height worked with every president and civil rights leader for 60 years.
 Her more than 50 awards include the 1989 Citizens Medal Award for distinguished service to the country, the 1993 Spingarn Medal from the NAACP, and the Congressional Gold Medal, its highest award, in 2004, for her work in promoting AIDS education.

 Lillian Hellman (1905-1984)